AOSSIE-Org/Info/GoogleSummerOfCode.md

 * Communicate at least once per week with your mentors through messages in the public discord channel of your project.
 * Write a post in Twitter and LinkedIn about your weekly progress.

-In order to pass an evaluation, the number of weeks in which you do not do any of these items should not be greater than 33% of the weeks preceeding your evaluation, unless you have completed your project ahead of schedule.
+In order to pass an evaluation, the number of weeks in which you do not do any of these tasks should not be greater than 33% of the weeks preceeding your evaluation, unless you have completed your project ahead of schedule.

 Furthermore, **once during the coding period**, you will have to present your project in one of the weekly meetings.

-For the **final evaluation**, in addition to the requirements by Google, AOSSIE requires the recording of two videos:
+For the **final evaluation**, in addition to the requirements by Google, AOSSIE requires you:
-* A demo video for end-users of your project.
+* Record a demo video for end-users of your project.
-* A video explaining the what you have done in GSoC.
+* Record a video explaining what you have done in GSoC.
+* Fill an internal feedback form.